beoliver/wiretap/README.md

  ```

 For every applicable var in vars - removes any existing wiretap and alters
 the root binding to be a variadic function closing over the value `g` of the
 var and the user provided function `f`.

 > A var is considered applicable if its metadata does not contain the
-> key `:wiretap.wiretap/exclude` and its value implements Fn, i.e. is an
+> key `:wiretap.wiretap/exclude` and its value implements Fn or MultiFn, i.e. is an
-> object created via `fn`.
+> object created via `fn` or `defmulti`.

 When the resulting "wiretapped" function is called, a map representing the
 **context** of the call is first passed to `f` before the result is computed
 by applying `g` to to any args provided. `f` is then called with an updated
 context before the result is returned.
 In both cases, `f` is executed within
 a `try/catch` on the same thread.
 The result of calling `f` is discarded.

 Returns a coll of all modified vars.

 The following contextual data is will **always** be present in the map passed
 to `f`:

 | Key         | Value                                                            |